simastan/jsocketcan/README.md

 # About

-**jSocketCan** is an framework for access to Linux SocketCAN over JNA.
+**jSocketCan** is an framework for access to Linux SocketCAN from Java.
 Implements jCanInterface.

 * Control the CAN bus interface
 * Read and write CAN messages